hashicorp/terraform-provider-kubernetes/website/docs/index.html.markdown

 ## Examples

-For further reading, see these examples which demonstrate different approaches to keeping the cluster credentials up to date: [AKS](https://github.com/hashicorp/terraform-provider-kubernetes/blob/master/_examples/aks/README.md), [EKS](https://github.com/hashicorp/terraform-provider-kubernetes/blob/master/_examples/eks/README.md), and [GKE](https://github.com/hashicorp/terraform-provider-kubernetes/blob/master/_examples/gke/README.md).
+For further reading, see these examples which demonstrate different approaches to keeping the cluster credentials up to date: [AKS](https://github.com/hashicorp/terraform-provider-kubernetes/blob/main/_examples/aks/README.md), [EKS](https://github.com/hashicorp/terraform-provider-kubernetes/blob/main/_examples/eks/README.md), and [GKE](https://github.com/hashicorp/terraform-provider-kubernetes/blob/main/_examples/gke/README.md).

 ## Argument Reference

 The following arguments are supported:

-* `host` - (Optional) The hostname (in form of URI) of Kubernetes master.
+* `host` - (Optional) The hostname (in form of URI) of the Kubernetes API.
 Can be sourced from `KUBE_HOST`.
-* `username` - (Optional) The username to use for HTTP basic authentication when accessing the Kubernetes master endpoint.
+* `username` - (Optional) The username to use for HTTP basic authentication when accessing the Kubernetes API.
 Can be sourced from `KUBE_USER`.
-* `password` - (Optional) The password to use for HTTP basic authentication when accessing the Kubernetes master endpoint.
+* `password` - (Optional) The password to use for HTTP basic authentication when accessing the Kubernetes API.
 Can be sourced from `KUBE_PASSWORD`.
 * `insecure` - (Optional) Whether the server should be accessed without verifying the TLS certificate.
 Can be sourced from `KUBE_INSECURE`.
 Defaults to `false`.
 * `client_certificate` - (Optional) PEM-encoded client certificate for TLS authentication.
 Can be sourced from `KUBE_CLIENT_CERT_DATA`.
 * `client_key` - (Optional) PEM-encoded client certificate key for TLS authentication.
 Can be sourced from `KUBE_CLIENT_KEY_DATA`.